nrobinson2000/donate-bitcoin/README.md

 A demo of donate-bitcoin being embedded can be found on my portfolio. [https://nrobinson2000.github.io/about/](https://nrobinson2000.github.io/about/)

 # Advanced Configuration:
 You can set any of the variables for donate-bitcoin by setting the parameters in your URL, after the `/?`.
 Different variables are separated with a `&`.
+For example, to donate 10 Pounds Sterling to Satoshi Nakamoto, you would add `?amount=10&currency=GBP&name=Satoshi%20Nakamoto`
 ### Variables that you can set:

+* **`amount`** - Set the amount of currency to donate
 * **`address`** - Set a Bitcoin address.
 * **`popup`** - Enable / Disable popup. (`true` or `false`)
 * **`currency`** - Set currency (Chose from the [Bitcoin average API](https://api.bitcoinaverage.com/ticker/))